psethu/Medikeeper/README.md

 Start client
 1. Open a command line utility to the Client app folder
 2. Run command 'ng serve'
 3. Navigate to `http://localhost:4200` and verify display of front end.
-Medikeeper title, form, list should display.
+Medikeeper title, items form, items list should display.

 ## Details